intel/pepc/docs/guide-tpmi.md

 where `pepc` cannot be run directly (e.g., post-mortem analysis).

-From a command-line perspective, both scenarios are similar, but in scenario 2, you specify the debugfs dump directory path using the '--base' option, and optionally the VFM of the source system using the '--vfm' option.
+From a command-line perspective, both scenarios are similar, but in scenario 2, you specify the debugfs dump directory path using the `--base` option, and optionally the VFM of the source system using the `--vfm` option.

 ## Live System Usage Scenario

-When working with a live system, `pepc tpmi` interacts with the TPMI debugfs interface mounted at '/sys/kernel/debug'.
+When working with a live system, `pepc tpmi` interacts with the TPMI debugfs interface mounted at `/sys/kernel/debug`.

 The typical workflow for `pepc tpmi` is:

-1. Discover available TPMI features using `pepc tpmi ls`.
+- Discover available TPMI features using `pepc tpmi ls`.
-  - Use '--topology' to see how TPMI devices and instances are organized.
+  - Use `--topology` to see how TPMI devices and instances are organized.
-  - Use '--list-specs' to view available TPMI spec files.
+  - Use `--list-specs` to view available TPMI spec files.
-  - Use '--yaml' for machine-readable output.
+  - Use `--yaml` for machine-readable output.
-2. Read TPMI registers using `pepc tpmi read`, filtering by feature, package, instance, cluster, register, or bit field as needed.
+- Read TPMI registers using `pepc tpmi read`, filtering by feature, package, instance, cluster, register, or bit field as needed.
-3. Write TPMI registers using `pepc tpmi write`, specifying the target feature, package, instance, cluster, register, and bit field.
+- Write TPMI registers using `pepc tpmi write`, specifying the target feature, package, instance, cluster, register, and bit field.

 ### Examples